rails/rails/guides/source/active_record_validations_callbacks.md

 >> Person.create.errors[:name].any? # => true
 ```

-We'll cover validation errors in greater depth in the "Working with Validation Errors":#working-with-validation-errors section.
+We'll cover validation errors in greater depth in the [Working with Validation Errors](#working-with-validation-errors) section.
 For now, let's turn to the built-in validation helpers that Rails provides by default.

 Validation Helpers
 ------------------